Benchmarking Longitudinal Survey

 Who interacted with Beam and how

-Just like a lot of companies have a design system that provides products with a consistent visual language and provides a set of standards across products, Beam Design System does so for Viasat.
-It consists of various elements that promise usability and standardization across products by providing consistency and brand identity through its visual language, increased accessibility, and velocity from design to development.
-It is currently being used across various digital products in the company by-
+The Beam design system consists of reusable components and guidelines to provide Viasat’s digital products a consistent visual language and a set of standards.
+It consists of elements that promise usability, standardisation, and a consistent brand identity.
+Additionally, it promises accessibility and velocity from design to development.
+It is currently being used across the company for products by-

 Designers